christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 **The Moral Justifications**

-1. Conditional / Existential
-   Helping a group facing literal erasure isn’t unjust.
+1. Conditional / Existential: Helping a group facing literal erasure isn’t unjust.
 Non-Palestinians flood resources into Gaza right now and it’s celebrated.
 Apply the same logic when your own subtype is under threat.
 No double standard.

-2. Structural / Functional
-   Bounded ethnic communities actually work.
+2. Structural / Functional: Bounded ethnic communities actually work.
 Universalism destroys welfare states, environmental trust, and any real collective sacrifice.
 Small, high-trust tribes coordinate.
 Global blobs collapse.

-3. Biological / Tribal
-   Humans are wired for kin preference.
+3. Biological / Tribal: Humans are wired for kin preference.
 Every other race does it shamelessly and never says sorry.
 Only Europeans are told it’s evil.
 Biology isn’t bigotry — it’s reality.
 Refuse to play and you lose everything.
 Simple.

-4. Ethnic / Cultural
-   Specific European identities exist.
+4. Ethnic / Cultural: Specific European identities exist.
 Languages, aesthetics, temperaments, traditions.
 They’re worth defending because they’re yours.
 Period.

-5. Economic / Material
-   Deindustrialization and open borders gutted working-class European communities.
+5. Economic / Material: Deindustrialization and open borders gutted working-class European communities.
 Prioritizing your own people’s jobs and neighborhoods isn’t hate — it’s pattern recognition.
 Globalization’s winners don’t share the losses.

-6. Self-Interested / Dynastic
-   Your descendants will compete against groups with ruthless ingroup preference.
+6. Self-Interested / Dynastic: Your descendants will compete against groups with ruthless ingroup preference.
 Playing nice while everyone else plays tribal isn’t virtue.
 It’s evolutionary suicide.

 Caveat: This only works if you actually identify with the subtype.
 “White” drags you straight back into the cancer.